dougbtv/astricon2015/app/presentation.md

 ### I'm Doug and this is a STUB.

-- Develop Asterisk solutions every day.
+- Hailing from Vermont

 - Member of Burlington, Vermont's hackerspace [LaboratoryB.org](http://laboratoryb.org)

-- Dig devops, fullstack JavaScript, and lots of open source
+- Into systems & development

-- Live in Vermont, yadda yadda yadda
+- Develop Asterisk solutions every day.

 ]
 ---